 Jessica Carolina González (b.
 Houston, TX) is an artist and educator based in Houston, TX.
 Her practice evolves within interdisciplinary process-based experimentation in analog and digital photography and video, performance, book arts, and installation.
 Through an auto-ethnographic focus on Central American immigration, archival practices, and spirituality, González maintains an on-going critique of hegemonic cultural phenomena and collapses temporalities to contemplate sociopolitical dichotomies embedded in land, architecture, and memory.

-González has a Master of Fine Arts from the University of Southern California, a Bachelor of Fine Arts in Photography and Digital Media, and a Bachelor of Arts in World Cultures and Literatures: Global Modernity Studies from the University of Houston.
+González has an MFA from the University of Southern California, a BFA in Photography and Digital Media, and a BA in World Cultures and Literatures: Global Modernity Studies from the University of Houston.
 Exhibitions include The Printing Museum, Mulvane Art Museum, Charlie James Gallery, and the Houston Center for Photography.
-She has performed for Los Angeles Contemporary Exhibitions and the LA Dance Project, Art League Houston, Project Row Houses, and Pangea World Theatre in Minneapolis.
-Curatorial projects include “In the Sun” at The Station Museum of Contemporary Art and “Our Patch: LGBTQ+ Life from Cradle to Grave” at the LA LGBT Center’s Advocate and Gochis Galleries.
-Awards and honors include the Idea Fund from the Diverse Works and The Andy Warhol Foundation, Center for Ethnographic Media Arts Fellowship, and Norman Topping Fellowship.
-González is a recipient of the Jones Artist Award from the Houston Endowment Foundation and is a 2021 Artadia Award Finalist.
-She is recognized by the California Legislative Assembly for her commitment to featuring the intertwined histories of LGBTQ+ community care, organizing, and movement building throughout the Greater Los Angeles region.
-Her performance work is featured in Volume 50 of Aztlán: a Journal of Chicano Studies published by UCLA's Chicano Studies Research Center Press.
-González is currently an Adjunct Professor of Studio Art at Houston City College and the University of Houston.
+She has performed for Los Angeles Contemporary Exhibitions, Art League Houston, Project Row Houses, and Pangea World Theatre.
+Awards and honors include the Jones Artist Award from Houston Endowment, the Idea Fund from Diverse Works and The Andy Warhol Foundation, and the Center for Ethnographic Media Arts Fellowship.
+González is recognized by the California Legislative Assembly for her commitment to featuring the intertwined histories of LGBTQ+ community care, organizing, and movement building throughout the Greater Los Angeles region and is a 2021 Artadia Award Finalist.
+Her performance work is featured in Volume 50 of Aztlán: a Journal of Chicano Studies published by UCLA.

 x